Hosted, Local, Mailbox and Proxy Agents

 Agents operate in various environments depending on how they are created and deployed.

-Understanding the difference between Hosted, Local, and Mailbox Agents helps developers choose the right setup for their needs.
+Understanding the difference between Hosted, Local, Mailbox and Proxy Agents helps developers choose the right setup for their needs.

 Hosted Agents